Updated August 2023

 Some employers offer health coverage for domestic partners (whether of the same or opposite sex).
 In most cases, the offer of coverage would not prevent the domestic partner from being eligible for premium tax credits.
 A person who is offered coverage because of his or her relationship to an employee, but who does not file a joint tax return as a spouse or is not claimed as a dependent on the employee’s tax return, may turn down the offer of coverage and be eligible for a premium tax credit, if all other tests are met.
 However, an employee’s spouse or dependent who is offered coverage through the employer cannot qualify for a premium tax credit unless the coverage is unaffordable or fails to meet the minimum value test.

 If an employer gives employees a stipend for coverage instead of providing health insurance, are those employees still eligible for a premium tax credit?

 Yes.
 Some employers offer a cash “stipend” instead of offering health insurance.
 This cash stipend is taxable income, similar to a bonus or a pay raise, and cannot be conditioned on the purchase of health insurance or made through payroll deductions.
 This type of employer assistance does not disqualify a person from receiving a premium tax credit.
 Employers cannot reimburse employees for the cost of their marketplace premiums using pre-tax dollars.

 Can someone who is self-employed qualify for a premium tax credit?

 Yes.
-A person who is self-employed can enroll in coverage through the marketplace and potentially qualify for a premium tax credit.
-A self-employed person who has employees (other than independent contractors) can purchase coverage for employees in the Small Business Health Options Program (SHOP) Marketplace.
+A person who is self-employed can enroll in coverage through the ACA marketplace and potentially qualify for a premium tax credit.
+A self-employed person who has employees (other than independent contractors) can purchase coverage for employees in the Small Business Health Options Program (SHOP) marketplace.

 Can a person enroll and qualify for a premium tax credit if he or she was offered employer-sponsored coverage but missed the employer’s open enrollment period?